Malivil/TTT-Randomat-20/README.md

 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event
 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
 - Angela, Crimson, Fazzy, Fyxen, Noxx, Spirit, and The Stig from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for ideas for improving the "Incriminating Evidence" event
+- Angela and Pardival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for contributing sound clips for the "Narration" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
 - Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Hedge Your Bets", "Typeracer", "Second Chance", "Stick With Me" events
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" and "Breadcrumbs" events
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event and for one of the options in the "Paranormal Activity" event
-- Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events
+- Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script", "That Doesn't Sound Right", and "Narration" events
 - Spirit from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Gifts from the Dead" event and the name of the "Breadcrumbs" event
 - Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranormal Activity" and "They have a cave troll" events
 - Woodysus from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Our Little Secret" event
 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
+- Ben of the Yogscast for the "Blerg" sounds used in the "Narration" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targetting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event